jhonorozmx/u3a3_Scope_Hoisting/README.md

 bar: 10
 baz: 12
 ```
-**Explanation:** Variables declared with `var` can be both re-declared and re-assigned in the first `console.log` so, the second time we're re-declaring `foo` and `bar` it doesn't affect the logic what really matter is when we re-declare and re-assign `baz` changing its value from 10 to 12 and that's why the last `console.log` throws `baz:12`.
+**Explanation:** Variables declared with `var` can be both re-declared and re-assigned.
+So, just before the second `console.log`, when we're re-declaring `foo` and `bar` it doesn't affect the value assigantion of 5 and 10 respectively it is just a re-declararion.
+On contrast, when we re-declare and re-assign `baz` changing its value from 10 to 12 we're mutating the varible and that's why the last `console.log` throws `baz:12`.

 ## Question 3
 ```js